smithhmark/hasktron/README.md

 #### Medium goals:
   * solution (and performance profiling) of some trivial problems, eg
     * hand written numeral recognition
+  * separation of NN code from application
+  * share code publicly
 #### Longer term:
   * use of genetic programming/genetic Algorithms to explore nn-topologies
   * exploration of performant implementations